-The family may request that the CCHA terminate the family's assistance at any time.
+The family may request that the CCHA terminate housing assistance payments on behalf of the family at any time.

-The request to terminate assistance should be made in writing and signed by the head of household, spouse, or cohead.
+The request to terminate assistance should be made in writing and signed by the head of household, and spouse or cohead if applicable.
+Before terminating the family's assistance, the CCHA will follow the notice requirements in Section 12-II.F.